How long are RV loan terms? And which is right for you?

 Key takeaways

-• Typical RV loans range from five years to 15 years, but this timeline may be shorter or longer, depending on the lender.
+- Typical RV loans range from five years to seven, but this timeline may be shorter or longer, depending on the lender.
+Secured loan terms may exceed 12 years.

-The term is the second biggest factor in determining how much an RV loan will cost.
-Terms typically last between five and 15 years.
+Term length is the second biggest factor in determining the cost of an RV loan, after interest.
+Terms typically last between two to seven years.
 A long term may be tempting to keep monthly payments as low as possible, but it may result in paying thousands — or even tens of thousands — more over the course of your loan.

-RV loans typically come with terms of 10 to 15 years.
-That said, you can still find repayment terms as low as two years, or as long as 20 years.
+RV loans typically come with terms of two to seven years.
+That said, you can still find RV loan terms as long as 20 years.
 It all depends on the overall cost of the vehicle, your finances and the lender you work with.

-Longer financing timelines (15 to 20 years) tend to be limited to larger models.
-That’s because these RVs can be in the same price range as a small house.
+Longer financing timelines (15 to 20 years) tend to be limited to larger RV models.
+That’s because some RVs can be in the same price range as a small house.
 Many buyers need a financing timeline similar to that of mortgages.

 Factors that affect your RV loan term